Non-Commercial Advertising Explained: Meaning, Examples, and Importance

 • Enhancing public perceptions and attitudes toward various issues

-The goal isn't profit, but rather making the world a better place through awareness and action.
+The goal isn't profit, but rather making the world a better place through awareness videos and action.
 Still confused?
-Let’s look at a few differences
+Let’s look at a few differences.

 Commercial Advertising vs Non-Commercial Advertising: Key Differences